 Metzger is currently a Framing the Global fellow with Indiana University and Indiana University Press for which he is working on a second book, tentatively called The Chinese Atlantic.
 This study examines site specific performances and on-location shooting in the Caribbean and beyond where Chinese investments, fiscal and cultural, help us shift understandings of local and national cultures.

-Prior to his arrival at the UCLA School of Theater, Film and Television, Professor Metzger was Assistant Professor of English, Theater Studies, and Asian & Middle Eastern Studies at Duke University.
-He was awarded the inaugural Fulbright Research Chair in North American Society and Culture at Concordia University (Montreal) and has also been adjunct faculty at Antioch University, Loyola Marymount University and the USC School of Theatre.
+Prior to his arrival at the UCLA School of Theater, Film and Television, Metzger was assistant professor of English, theater studies, and Asian & Middle Eastern studies at Duke University.
+He was awarded the inaugural Fulbright Research Chair in North American Society and Culture at Concordia University (Montreal) and has also been adjunct faculty at Antioch University, Loyola Marymount University and the USC School of Dramatic Arts.
 In addition to his academic work, he spent three years in social services at the L.A.
 Gay & Lesbian Center and as an independent consultant to school districts and other non-profit institutions.
 He continues consulting work on an ad-hoc basis.